masroore/CurlSharp/README.md

 The CurlSharp library consists of these parts:

 - Pure C# P/Invoke bindings to the libcurl API.
-- Optional but recommended libcurlshim helper DLL [WIN32/64].
+- Optional libcurlshim helper DLL [WIN32].
 - The `CurlEasy` class which provides a wrapper around a curl_easy session.
 - The `CurlMulti` class, which serves as a container for multiple CurlEasy objects, and provides a wrapper around a curl_multi session.
 - The `CurlShare` class which provides an infrastructure for serializing access to data shared by multiple `CurlEasy` objects, including cookie data and DNS hosts.
 It implements the `curl_share_xxx` API.